cryptax/dextools/dexrehash/README.md

 Miscellaenous DEX (Dalvik Executable) tools
 - dexrehash: displays the current checksum and hash, optionally re-computes them.
-- hidex: hides or reveals a given method in a DEX file

 Tools are released using the Open Source BSD 2-Clause License (http://opensource.org/licenses/BSD-2-Clause)